Religious music: Rastafarian Drumming

 Earlier origins of Rastafarian music connected to the high usage of drums.
 The play of drums represents a form of communication between Rastafarian gods and their supporters.
 Drumming would commonly take place during a reasoning session, the gathering of Rastafarians to chant, pray, and sing in the home of a Rasta or a community center.
 Count Ossie, a Rastafarian drum player revealed various rhythmic patterns after noticing the escalated sensation of drumming during prayer.
 Incorporation of the drums in spiritual sessions stems from the African drumming and Africans and Rastafarians seek for cultural identity.
 Majority of slaves not having religious belief, coincidentally Rastafarians having no music led to the integration of the groups.
 This increased the spread of the Rastafarian religion as slaves gained a new religion, and Rastafarians enjoyed Buru music, Afro-Jamaican rhythm music.

 Expansion

+The global spread of the Rastafarian movement has been significantly facilitated by reggae music, attracting a diverse following worldwide.
+This has been especially resonant among communities experiencing social and economic hardships, providing them with a source of identity, pride, and resistance against perceived oppressive systems.

-Bob Marley, an iconic influence, also a member of Rastafarian was an significant reason to the expansion of Rastafarian music spreading across the world.
-Through religious messages portrayed through his lyrics the religion was beginning to become popular.
-Marley expressing his opinions on political matters, justice, and peace increased the awareness of the unique beliefs of Rastafari.
-North Americans were able to identify unique features of Rastafarians such as dreadlocks, manner of speaking, and the consumption of marijuana.
-The death of the famous star was unfortunate, certainly for the Rastafarians as Marley was the outlet for their culture and music to the rest of the world.
-The life of Bob Marley continues to be supported as gather to play the Nyabinghi drums and chat at his museum.
+The Rastafarian Bob Marley was a significant reason for the spread of Rastafarian music around the world.
+Through religious messages portrayed in his lyrics, the religion was beginning to become more popular.
+Marley expressing his opinions on political matters, justice, and peace, increased awareness of the unique beliefs of Rastafari.
+North Americans were able to identify distinctive features of Rastafarians such as dreadlocks, manner of speaking, and the consumption of marijuana.
+Marley remains an essential figure within Rastafarian music, and Nyabinghi drums continue to be played at his museum.